sduduzog/mpov/slides.md

 <!--

-Today, you can write your web apis as a nitro project, and decide at build time, which of the current 22 providers you want to target, or which of the 3 runtimes you want to build for
+Today, you can write your web apis as a nitro project, and decide at build time, which of the 22 providers you want to target, or which of the 3 runtimes you want to build for

 Node, Deno or Bun

+Nuxt and Nitro are the near perfect, write once, deploy anywhere web frameworks

 -->